StraightdDumbledore/Portofolio_Analytics_Hearten/README.md

 # Purpose
-- Know different different factor car can be sold
+- Know different factor for a car can be sold in many other ways

 # Libraries